livemusiclocator/nearme.lml.live/README.md

 * `lat`: latitude of the coordinate.
 Defaults to the corner of Johnston St and Brunswick St, Fitzroy.
 * `lng`: longitude of the coordinate.
 Defaults to the corner of Johnston St and Brunswick St, Fitzroy.
 * `radius`: only gigs within this radius are included.
-Defaults to 5km.
+Units are in meters.
+Defaults to 5,000m.
 * `location`: the location to pass to the LML API.
 Defaults to "melbourne".

 You can get the latitude and longitude for a location by looking it up on